SZCjoker/LightspeedT/README.md

 # LightspeedT
-This project is a way I development web api sln by used Repository way
+This project is a  test project ,I development web api sln by used Repository way

 The are two project in sln now,  and will add more about the other 3 or 5  in recently  I expected